opsaga/opsaga.github.io/README.md

-# osg
-OSG Reading Group
+### OSG Reading Group

+Reading Group on Optimization, Sampling, and Games

+at Yale University, Spring 2022